oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

     We now have a table called `person`.
 As you can see, you may also use annotations in combination with SQL domains.
 If you want more information on annotations, you find explanation and examples in [Annotations - The new metadata in 23c](https://blogs.oracle.com/coretec/post/annotations-the-new-metadata-in-23c).

-4. Now let's insert additional rows with valid data.
+4. Now insert additional rows with valid data.

     ```
     <copy>